 We focus on B2B companies in Cybersecurity, Enterprise Software and Autonomous Vehicles Technologies.

-Justin Somaini heads the SAP Global Security (SGS) unit in the board area of Products & Innovation.
-With more than 17 years of information security experience, he is responsible for SAP’s overall security strategy, ensuring that SAP and its customers have a consistent and convenient security experience and establishing SAP as a recognized and trusted leader in the industry.
-In his role Justin develops, implements, and manages SAP’s overall policies, standards, and guidelines in accordance with the SAP Security Strategy as well as ongoing SAP security initiatives to meet the emerging international IT and cyber security environments and data protection and privacy laws worldwide.
+Justin Somaini is the Former Chief Security Officer (CSO) at SAP.
+He headed SAP Global Security (SGS) unit, sitting on the board of Products & Innovation.
+With more than 17 years of information security experience, he was responsible for SAP’s overall security strategy, ensured that SAP and its customers had a consistent and convenient security experience, and established SAP as a recognized and trusted leader in the industry.

 Before joining SAP in 2015, Justin was Chief Trust Officer at Box, the world’s leading enterprise software platform for content collaboration.
 In his position he was responsible for working globally and collaboratively across Box’s growing customer base, technical-operations, and business-development teams to ensure the company is consistently delivering on its information security commitments, investing to meet the rapidly evolving security environment, and building transparent, deeply trusted relationships with its customers.
 Prior to Box, Justin held the role of Chief Information Security Officer (CISO) at Yahoo!, driving security planning and operations for the company.
 Prior to Yahoo!, he was CISO of Symantec.
 He developed the company’s Information Security Enterprise Risk Management process, worked cross-functionally to manage critical incidents to resolution, and drove implementation of controls for both a significant threat environment and regulatory needs.
 In addition to his roles at Yahoo! and Symantec, Justin was Director of Information Security at Verisign and an advisor to Qualys, Palo Alto Networks, Sentinel Labs, SourceClear, Solve Media, and others.